dfairburn/tp/README.md

 url:
 # the HTTP method to be used
 method:
-# any additional headers to be sent with the request
+# a map of any additional headers to be sent with the request
 headers:
-  -
 # the data body to be sent with the HTTP request
 body:
 ```